Maria Fernanda Paes de Barros takes us to a Xingu village where she partakes of the moitará exchange to commission work for her furniture.

 In a way, I feel that today I attempt to do the opposite, valuing and bringing back to the place everything that they were not able to see, as if fulfilling an important mission that always drives me, despite the difficulties that are encountered along the way.
 As far as I know, I don’t have indigenous blood, but I feel that I have an “indigenous soul”, if I can say that.

 In April 2019 I met Kulikyrda Mehinaku when he came to São Paulo to participate in an art fair.
 Later that year he returned to São Paulo and came to me to help him sell some pieces that he had brought with him.
 An instant friendship was born in these few days of contact, which ended with an invitation from him for me to visit his village, in the north of the state of Mato Grosso.
 That was how I ended up in the Kaupüna Village, in the Xingu Indigenous Territory, south of the Amazon Forest.
-I lived with Kulikyrda and his family for a few days, in a heat that exceeded 40 degrees Celsius, knowing the traditions and stories of the Mehinaku ethnicity, leaving behind, however, the layers of furs imposed on me by the society in which I live and surrendering to all emotions to be able to learn the world through new perspectives.
+I lived with Kulikyrda and his family for a few days, in a heat that exceeded 40 degrees Celsius, learning the traditions and stories of the Mehinaku ethnicity.

 Watching Kulikyrda’s mother, Kayanaku Aweti, cook the traditional cassava beiju sitting on the floor, inside her hut in Kaupüna village, transported me to another dimension.
 I stood still there, looking at the scene as if I were admiring something divine.
 The strength of a people, their resilience that makes them insist on remaining who they are.